rmosolgo/batmanjs.github.io/docs/bindings.md

 The above `<span>`'s `innerHTML` will be updated whenever the person's name _or_ title changes.
 Both keypaths are tracked by the binding.

 __Note that filtered keypaths cannot propagate DOM changes to JavaScript__ because values can't always be "unfiltered".
-Filters only affect Javascript-to-DOM bindings, not DOM-toJavascript!
+Filters only affect Javascript-to-DOM bindings, not DOM-to-Javascript!

 ### Keypath Literals